Lcrypto/EMD-Spectrum-LDPC/README.md

 Example of EMD Spectrum Estimation from paper Tao at al.

-Parity-check Matrix with 9 columns, 3 rows and circulant size 1 (not quasi-cyclic codes)
+Parity-check Matrix with 9 columns, 3 rows and circulant size 1 (not quasi-cyclic codes) but we can rewrite it in QC for

-9 3 1

 1	0	1	0	1	0	0	0	1